tnkhanh/discover-analyzer/docs/index.rst

-Discover - an LLVM-based static analyzer for smart contracts
+Discover - a static analyzer for smart contracts
 ==============================================================================

 Overview